JOBS DONE

 (9) Recruit and provide leadership to a large management staff and to key supervisory, technical and administrative staff.
 These persons integrated as teams of responsible persons, eager and capable of carrying out very profitable operations.

-(13) Manage to secure the following for a jeans sewing plant: - More-than-average speed of operator buildup. - Make flexibility feasible, with 27 production units and 68 styles daily. - Less than average level of finishing repairs. - High employee satisfaction.
-Employee turnover was decreased from 85%
+(13) Manage to secure the following for a jeans sewing plant: - More-than-average speed of operator buildup - Making flexibility feasible, with 27 production units and 68 styles daily - Less than average level of finishing repairs - High employee satisfaction.
+Employee turnover was decreased from 85% to a 40% in one year, in spite of full-employment labor market - Setting initial conditions for reaching top efficiency in three years from start of operations - Creating the basis for the development of a strong supervisory team - Making the mechanical staff to achieve long-term goals for machine trouble in just two years - Reducing cycle time from 4 weeks to 6 days in less than 2 years.
+Two days of sew work-in-process (WIP) was achieved.

 (14) Plan and implement cost-effective training programs for all business functions.